 This MSc course is a short, intensive programme, which doesn’t leave much room for a placement.
 But there are employers who might offer short-term internship opportunities.
 With our regular ‘meet the employer’ events, together with the support of our careers team, we’ll be there to help you make the most of any available opportunities.

-Our School of Computing, Mathematics and Digital Technology is a vibrant community of staff and students, which prides itself on internal and external collaboration.
+Our Department of Computing and Mathematics is a vibrant community of staff and students, which prides itself on internal and external collaboration.

 The department is committed to teaching and research that addresses societal challenges through disciplines like artificial intelligence, big data, computational fluid dynamics, cyber security, dynamical systems, the internet of things, smart cities, robotics and virtual reality.